Pwd9000-ML/blog-devto/posts/2022-GitHub-Docker-Runner-Azure-Part4/GitHub-Docker-Runner-Azure-Part4.md

 # Setup Variables.
 $aciResourceGroupName = "Demo-ACI-GitHub-Runners-RG"
-$appName="GitHub-ACI-Deploy" #Previously created Service Principal (See part 3 of blog series)
+$appName = "GitHub-ACI-Deploy" #Previously created Service Principal (See part 3 of blog series)
 $region = "uksouth"

 # Create a resource group to deploy ACIs to